simeoncloud/docs/reporting.md

 Log Analytics allows you to turn queries into custom alerting rules.
 These alerts can be powerful ways to monitor for changes in your tenants and receive notifications or automate certain actions.
 To create custom alerts, follow the steps in [this guide](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-create-new-alert-rule?tabs=metric#create-or-edit-an-alert-rule-in-the-azure-portal).

 ### Build custom Power BI reports
-Simeon includes a **Baseline and Compliance report** and **Summary of Detected changes report** by default.
+Simeon includes a **Baseline Compliance Report** and **Summary of Detected Changes report** by default.
 Users are encouraged to create their own custom reports with the data in the Simeon Sync Power BI dataset.
 In addition, users can create Power BI reports directly from Log Analytics.
 To create custom Power BI reports, [follow these instructions](https://learn.microsoft.com/en-us/power-bi/connect-data/create-dataset-log-analytics#create-a-dataset-from-log-analytics).

 ### Simeon Sync Power BI dataset
 You may use this dataset to develop custom queries for Log Analytics alerts and Power BI reports.
 Each row in the data source represents a single property of a configuration.